 Wonder what he was doing back in New Cross this month?

-Picture: the world's coolest ever band, The Velvet Underground, with John Cale top right:
+Picture: the world's coolest ever band, The Velvet Underground with Andy Warhol, John Cale sitting down:

 Monday, March 30, 2009

 Saturday, March 28, 2009

 The London and Brighton pub in Queens Road (SE15) closed last year, another casualty in the replacement of pubs by housing: London & Quadrant Housing Trust are planning to redevelop the site with flats.
 For the time being though it is still functioning as some kind of social space, as the pub has been squatted and used for gigs and parties.
 It has also been redecorated on the outside with this mural:

 Friday, March 27, 2009